-Thinking about the internal audit (IA) function as the control of controls is useful for making sense of the way in which the topic appears in Paper P1.
-IA features in the Paper P1 Study Guide in the section on internal control and review – specifically internal control, audit and compliance in corporate governance – but you will find it mentioned in almost all the chapters of a Paper P1 study text.
+Thinking about the internal audit (IA) function as the control of controls is useful for making sense of the way in which the topic appears in Strategic Business Leader (SBL).
+IA features in the SBL Study Guide in the section on internal control and review – specifically internal control, audit and compliance in corporate governance.

 At each stage of the process the board faces a number of decisions: setting the firm’s risk appetite, assessing risks, and then choosing which risks to accept, transfer, reduce or avoid.
 If a risk reduction response is adopted, the board must then design an appropriate set of controls, possibly including establishing an internal audit function.
 In most jurisdictions, especially where corporate governance is principles-based, IA departments are not required by statute or regulation, but are considered best practice.
 However, as soon as the task of reviewing the company’s internal control and risk management system reaches even a reasonably low level of complexity, the audit committee will find that they need to delegate this work.
 This is clearly a sensitive task, as it involves investigating and discovering how effective strategic and operational controls have been.
 It requires a skilled team of internal auditors, who can act independently and who will report back objectively to the audit committee.
 As you can imagine, it would be unusual for a company of any size (not just a listed company) to be able to dispense with the services of an IA department, which is why an explanation is required when there are no internal auditors.